 Being self-employed certainly has its benefits, however in terms of getting a mortgage, it can make things slightly difficult.
 The good news is that some lenders have developed a more relaxed approach in lending to the self-employed.
-This is especially true where buy to let mortgages are concerned.
+This is especially true where buy-to-let mortgages are concerned.

-- Only 1 years accounts
+- Only 1 year of accounts

 - No minimum income requirement